When Relationship Chemistry Is Confused With Compatibility

 • Confusion: They ignore that they lack shared problem-solving skills, emotional maturity, or aligned future goals.

 The key distinction here is that chemistry is about how you feel in the moment, while capability is how you function together over time.
 Recognizing the differences can help couples avoid mismatched relationships or approach the differences in a more skillful, compassionate way.
+Every couple eventually faces the increased complicity of life and it brings more and more differences to the surface for the couples to face in each other.
+Some couples turn toward the conflict of differences in a skillful manner, and some make other choices.

 Digging Deeper: